wp-plugins/plugins-garbage-collector/readme.txt

 == Special Thanks to ==
 You are welcome!
-Help me with plugin translation, share with me new ideas about its further development and link to your site will appear here.
+Help me in the bug hunting, share with me new ideas about plugin further development, contribute to the source code and link to your site will appear here.

 == Changelog ==
 = 0.3 =